To quote Rick Steves, nobody ever brags: “Each time I travel, I pack heavier.” Our suggestions on what to bring with you, and what to bring back.

 Bring magazines instead of books.

 We both love to read, and sometimes we’ll bring a book or two anyway, but usually we bring a big stack of magazines and newspapers with us that we’ve been saving up to read.
 Unlike a book, once you’re done with the magazine you can just recycle it, lightening your bag as you go.
 Ultimately you want to leave the most room and weight in your bag for all those bottles of oil, jam, honey, liqueur and other gifts you’re going to be sharing with your friends when you get home.
-If you want to bring travel books, restrict yourself to just one, or consider the (somewhat sacrilege) concept of ripping out only the pages you will need.
+If you want to bring travel books, restrict yourself to just one, or take photocopies of only the pages you will need.
 Or better yet, use e-versions of the books you want.
-(Note: people who buy our paper guidebooks get free versions of our e-books along with the purchase, so, best of both worlds).

 Camera, phone and converter tips.

-We bring a small, easy-to-carry camera that will fit in a pocket or a small bag.
-We also each bring our iPhones.
-Over the years we have learned that it is wise to have an extra camera battery, and make sure both batteries are charged each day.
-We also bring car chargers for both the camera and the phones, which relieves us of having to panic about low battery issues (learned this one the hard way).
+Nowadays we don’t carry a camera at all - the built-in camera on our smart phones is more than adequate for our purposes, so this frees up a good bit of packing space.
+For those still carrying a separate camera: We used to carry a small, easy-to-carry camera that would fit in a pocket or a small bag.
+Over the years we have learned that it is wise to have an extra camera battery (or three), and make sure they’re charged at the beginning of each day.
+We also bring car chargers for both the camera and the phones, which relieves us of having to panic about low battery issues - we learned this one the hard way!
 It’s unlikely that you will need a converter — most likely the electronics you are bringing will only need an adapter to make it work with European plugs.
 Almost all phones and cameras are suitable for 110v (USA) or 220v (Europe) charges; check yours to make sure it works for both.
-If it does, all you need is a simple (smaller and cheaper than a converter) adapter so you can plug the cord in to charge.
-We skip bringing anything else electronic (e.g. hairdryer, shaver, iPad or similar) as frankly it takes up too much space — on the way home we want to bring as much oil/liqueurs/ceramics/goodies as possible!
+If it does, all you need is a simple adapter (smaller and cheaper than a converter) so you can plug the cord in to charge.
+We skip bringing anything else electronic (e.g. hairdryer, shaver, iPad or similar) as those take up too much valuable space — we’re saving that space for the trip home, when we want to bring as much oil/liqueurs/ceramics/goodies as possible!